lihz6/rust-the-book/README.md

 1. The first rule is that each parameter that is a reference gets its own lifetime parameter.
 2. The second rule is if there is exactly one input lifetime parameter, that lifetime is assigned to all output lifetime parameters.
-3. The third rule is if there are multiple input lifetime parameters, but one of them is &self or &mut self because this is a method, the lifetime of self is assigned to all output lifetime parameters.
+3. The third rule is if one of input lifetime parameters is `&self` or `&mut self` because of being a method, the lifetime of `self` is assigned to all output lifetime parameters.

 ### The Static Lifetime